augustss/verse-semantics/Book/docs/13_modules.md

 ## Local Qualifiers

-In V1, the `(local:)` qualifier can disambiguate identifiers within functions.
+The `(local:)` qualifier can disambiguate identifiers within functions.
 This is critical for evolution compatibility—when external modules add new public definitions after your code is published, `(local:)` ensures your local definitions take precedence.

-### Basic Usage

 ```verse
 # External module adds ShadowX after your code published